What Is Reactivity? Psychology Explains This Phenomenon

 The John Henry effect is a special case of the Hawthorne effect.
-It also happens in research studies, but in this situation, the participants affected to change their behavior because they know they're in the control group and could compare their behavior to what those in the experimental group were doing and how they were reacting.
-Scientists see this as an attempt to overcome what the control group participants see as a disadvantage - that nothing interesting will happen in their group, and they will not receive special attention.
+It also happens in research studies, but in this situation, the participants affected change their behavior because they know they're in the control group.
+They compare their behavior to what those in the experimental group are doing and how they’re reacting.
+Scientists see this as an attempt to overcome what the control group participants see as a disadvantage—that nothing interesting will happen in their group.
+They will not receive special attention.

 In a scientific experiment, the researchers must be extremely careful not to let the participants know what they expect the study to show.
 If they do, the experimenter effect can happen.
 This is when the participants alter their behavior based on what they think the experimenter thinks they will do.

-The background behind the observer-expectancy effect is interesting.
-The idea is based on an experiment called the "Clever Hans" experiment.
+The concept derives from a study called the "Clever Hans" experiment.
 A philosopher and a psychologist wanted to find out if a certain horse could do arithmetic as its owner claimed it could.
-The owner would give a question, and the horse would tap out the answers with its hoof.
+The owner would pose a question, and the horse would tap out the answers with its hoof.

 The researchers noticed several things during their observations.
 First, if the owner didn't know the answer, the horse got the answer wrong most of the time.
 Second, if the horse couldn't see the owner, it couldn't get the answer right, either.
 Finally, they noticed that if the owner did know the answer, as the horse's taps approached the correct number, the owner's posture and facial expression changed.
 The horse, then, was responding to what the owner expected of them.